apostrophecms/starter-kit-assembly-essentials/README.md

 ```
 The resulting base URL for this site will be `https://cars-assembly.localhost:3000`, `https://cars-assembly.staging.your-domain.com`, etc.

+This options applies only when the hostname is determined in part by the `shortName` field for the site, so if a production hostname is configured, it will be used exactly as given.

+> **Note:** This option is not currently supported by Apostrophe Assembly Hosting, as we apply the naming convention for you when hosting for you.
+It's there for self-hosted customers with different needs.

 > Note that your dashboard will also be affected, the base URL would become `https://dashboard-assembly.staging.your-domain.com`

 ### Changing locale separator of your subdomains (optional)